-For example, Sam has twice as many balloons as Sid has.
+For example, Sam has twice as many balloons as Sid.

-Sam has twice as many balloons as Sid has.
+Sam has twice as many balloons as Sid.

-A building is 18 feet tall and the building is three times Jerry’s height.
+A building is 18 feet tall.
+The building is 3 times Jerry’s height.
 How tall is Jerry?

-Height of the building = 18 ft which is 3 times Jerry’s height, that is, 3 times h
+The height of the building is 18 feet, which is 3 times Jerry’s height.

 Therefore, 18 = 3 × h

-Here’s an example of how a multiplicative comparison word problem can be solved using comparison bar models.
+Here is an example of how to solve a multiplicative comparison word problem using comparison bar models.